-I also feel like I didn't really understand the logarithmic aspect of the smooth shading, so the formula is likely pretty jank (pulled from Wikipedia).
+I also feel like I didn't really understand the logarithmic aspect of the smooth shading.
 While it only contributes to smoothing out the histogram coloring method, I wish I could optimize it; with finals in other classes coming up I couldn't afford the time.